I'm curious about the world around me. I also like to eat delicious homemade foods.

 - Add only enough water, more or less, to adjust the intensity of the flavours.
 (If you like strong dressing, use less water!)

 - Toss it onto the salad herbs of your choice.

 Variations to Create Your Own Signature Dressing

-- garnishes of dried cranberries, sunflower seeds, flax seed, bacon bits and nuts
+- garnishes of dried cranberries, sunflower seeds, flax seeds, bacon bits, and nuts

-In the winter: Complement your salad with a great beef stew and fresh bread, spaghetti and all pasta dishes and casseroles!
+In the winter, complement your salad with a great beef stew, fresh bread, spaghetti, and all pasta dishes and casseroles!